fbomb111/clean-code-distilled/docs/comments.md

     Pattern timeMatcher = Pattern.compile("\\d*:\\d*\\d* \\w*, \\w* \\d*, \\d*");"

 #### Explanation of intent
 Going beyond information regarding the code and getting into the intent of the decision making.
+Good comments explain **why** not **what**.

 Good (In the example of a test case):